FengAoWang/scTFBridge_reproduce/README.md

 ```

-## Tutorials

-## GRN

 ## Data Preparation
-Here, we provide a demo to pre-process the single cell multi-omics dataset
+Here, we provide a demo to preprocess and train scTFBridge using a single-cell multi-omics dataset.
+The rheumatoid arthritis multi-omics dataset used in this demo is publicly available on the GEO database under accession code GSE243917.
 ### Dataset filtering
 ```bash
 from utils.data_processing import five_fold_split_dataset, adata_multiomics_processing